outde-xyz/website/content/Discussions/2019-01-08_graf_semantics_followup.md

 I'm really upset with myself about that one, in some sense giving partial credit is even worse than giving no credit at all, and the latter is already a dick move.
 My sincerest apologies to Dylan and Robert.

-If I had run the post past Lucas before publishing it, a lot of this could have been avoided, so I'll make that a priority for future posts that talk about work that's I'm not well-acquainted with.
+If I had run the post past Lucas before publishing it, a lot of this could have been avoided, so I'll make that a priority for future posts that talk about work that I'm not well-acquainted with.
 Alright, so let's talk a bit what I got wrong and how that affects the central message of the previous post.
 <!-- END_SUMMARY_BLOCK -->